Chart 1 / drill-and-cone problem

 Practice complexity barely scales with age.

-Average sequence step count per drill (each 'step' is one phase of the animation).
+Average sequence step count per practice (each 'step' is one phase of the animation).
 Mini practices average ~3 steps; Adult barely reaches 4.
-Either coaches genuinely want short drills regardless of age, or the AI tends to produce a similar number of steps regardless of prompt.
+Either coaches genuinely want short practices regardless of age, or the AI tends to produce a similar number of steps regardless of prompt.

 Deep cuts / FootballGPT